-Remember the butterflies in the stomach when you first started your job?
-Still feeling the same excitement and unbeatable motivation a few years later?
+Remember those butterflies in your stomach when you first started your job?
+Still feeling the same excitement and motivation for work a few years later?

 Doubt it.
 That’s why you’re here, right?

 Good news: You’re not alone.

 According to Gallup Surveys, 87% of employees worldwide are not engaged at work.